kapuka, New Zealand broadleaf

 The only known campus representative is in the Lou Henry Hoover House garden, just north of the house.
 Note its rough brown bark and the charming way its branchlets droop down, almost vine-like, to display their leaves.
 The twigginess of its canopy reminds one of camphor.

 A 4-foot high upright, dense shrub to the right side of the stairs at the entrance to Roble Gym in 2005 was thought to be another specimen, but its leaves were opposite, and not alternate as expected for griselinia.
 It was removed, probably during the 2014–2016 renovation, when the landscaping was “rehabilitated in the spirit of the original design.”

 About this Entry: John Rawlings authored this entry c.
 2005.
-Sairus Patel revised it Jan 2018 to add the Hoover House location and note the leaf arrangement discrepancy of the Roble specimen.
+In Jan 2018 Sairus Patel expanded it, added the Hoover House location, and noted the leaf arrangement discrepancy of the Roble specimen.